-In this chapter Pomeroy begins by outlining a controversy among historians over the status of women in classical Athens.
-What kinds of opposing positions have historians argued about women in Athens?
-What does Pomeroy have to say about it?
+1. In this chapter, Pomeroy begins by outlining a controversy among modern historians over the status of women in classical Athens.
+What two opposing positions have historians held about the status of Athenian women?

 Some historians have argued that women in classical Athens were despised and kept in extreme seclusion, like eastern harems (according to Pomeroy, a position severely colored by the historians' own views of a woman's proper place).